About the Industry

 - MarketWatch (VPM: 13,953,715): COVID-19 turned the hotel industry upside down, but it won’t change what people want

 - The Washington Post (VPM: 26,529,296): Bali won’t allow tourists until 2021.
 These 4 destinations will probably follow

 - Club Management Students Receive National Scholarships

 - Two Fairleigh Dickinson University students were awarded the Joe Purdue Scholarship from the Club Foundation.
-The Joe Perdue Scholarship provides financial support to student members of the Club Management Association of America (CMAA) interested in furthering their professional career in the club industry.
+The Joe Perdue Scholarship provides financial support to student members of the Club Management Association of America (CMAA) interested in furthering their professional careers in the club industry.
 The International School of Hospitality, Sports, and Tourism Management is home to a student chapter of CMAA and is the only one in the state of New Jersey.
 The student chapter is supported by the New Jersey Club Management Association of America and offers opportunities for students to learn about the private club industry and club management professions.
 Student members of CMAA are eligible to attend club management meetings and events and by gain practical experience through internships.
-Congratulations to Quinten Darling, CMAA Student Chapter President and Food and Beverage Intern at The Riverton Country Club, and Christian Milano, Student Chapter Vice President and Racquet Intern at Beach Point Club!
+Congratulations to Quinten Darling, CMAA Student Chapter President and Food and Beverage Intern at The Riverton Country Club, and Christian Milano, Student Chapter Vice President, and Racquet Intern at Beach Point Club!